Dependent vs. Independent Students

 If your parent(s) refuse to fill out the FAFSA form, we encourage you to explain that your ability to receive aid is being harmed by their refusal to fill out this form.
 You might also assure them that providing parental information and signing the FAFSA does not make them responsible for any loans you may borrow.
 However, if your parent(s) still refuses to provide FAFSA information, you may be eligible to receive a Federal Direct Unsubsidized Loan if certain criteria are met.
 To be considered, your parent must complete the Refusal to Provide Information and Support form.
 Be aware that you will still be considered a dependent student and therefore, not eligible for grants, work-study and/or subsidized loans.

-Dependency Override: The federal government's regulations on dependency overrides are strict; however, there may be extenuating circumstances when a student should be considered independent.
+The federal government's regulations on dependency overrides are strict; however, there may be extenuating circumstances when a student should be considered independent.
 Extenuating circumstances are situations of an abusive home environment or abandonment.
 These situations are considered on a case-by-case basis and must be documented.
-If you have extenuating circumstances that apply to you, please contact Enrollment and Student Financial Services for further information.
+If you have extenuating circumstances that apply to you, please contact Financial Aid for further information.
 Please note that dependency overrides are not considered for the following reasons:

 - Parents refusal to contribute to student's education